gcgarner/IOTstack/README.md

 To access the terminal for influxdb execute `./services/influxdb/terminal.sh`.
 Here you can set additional parameters or create other databases.

 # Mosquitto

 https://hub.docker.com/_/eclipse-mosquitto

 Extra reference https://www.youtube.com/watch?v=1msiFQT_flo

+NOTE: There was a typo in the instructions for adding a password to mosquitto, the insturctions below have been corrected.

 By default, the Mosquitto container has no password.
 You can leave it that way if you like but its always a good idea to secure your services.

 Step 1
 To add the password run `./services/mosquitto/terminal.sh`, I put some helper text in the script.
-Basically, you use the `mosquitto_passwd -c /mosquitto/config/passwd MYUSER` command, replacing MYUSER with your username. it will then ask you to type your password and confirm it. exiting with `exit`.
+Basically, you use the `mosquitto_passwd -c /mosquitto/config/pwfile MYUSER` command, replacing MYUSER with your username. it will then ask you to type your password and confirm it. exiting with `exit`.

 Step 2
 Edit the file called services/mosquitto/mosquitto.conf and remove the comment in front of password_file.
 Restart the container with `docker-compose restart mosquitto`.
 Type those credentials into Node-red etc.